MasonMcGrail/MasonMcGrail.github.io/misc/nli_thesis_privacy_notice.md

 ## Licenses and restrictions

 CLARIN RES: BY, NC, INF, PRIV, DEP; ICLFI additionally LOC and NORED.
 This project adheres to these terms strictly.
+In accordance with the INF, I will notify Kielipankki upon publication.

-*Page created October 21st 2025, last updated November 12th 2025*
+*Page created October 21st 2025, last updated November 13th 2025*